 In May 2019, Formacare’s General Assembly approved a Voluntary Agreement to implement an occupational exposure limit (OEL) for formaldehyde.
-The formaldehyde sector’s voluntary agreement took effect immediately, a full two years ahead of the new legislative requirement of the Carcinogens and Mutagens Directive (CMD) that enters into force on July 11th 2021.
+The formaldehyde sector’s voluntary agreement took effect immediately and a full two years ahead of the new legislative requirement of the Carcinogens and Mutagens Directive (CMD) that enters into force on July 11th 2021.
 This was a unique commitment supported by trade unions in the Formaldehyde Value Chain Alliance as well as in the wider value chain.

-The Voluntary Agreement was signed by 85% all Formacare members in 2021 (against 79% in 2020), covering about 90% of the European market.
+The Voluntary Agreement is signed by 96% all Formacare members in 2021 (against 79% in 2019), covering more than 90% of the European market.
 It is a commitment to voluntarily implement OEL values as proposed by the European Scientific Committee on Occupational Exposure Limit (SCOEL) and adopted under the third revision of the CMD (CMD3, June 2019), i.e. 0.3 parts per million (ppm) for the 8-hour Time-Weighted Average (TWA) and 0.6 ppm for the short-term exposure limit (STEL).

-There is consensus among industry and trade unions that these constitute safe thresholds for workers, and supported by the science on formaldehyde.
+There is consensus among industry and trade unions that these values constitute safe thresholds for workers, and are supported by the science on formaldehyde.
 Signatories are committed to continue improving health through prevention and the protection of workers exposed to formaldehyde in the workplace.

 Reported formaldehyde exposure at the workplace in Europe

-Building on the learnings to date from its Voluntary Agreement, Formacare has gained major experience and established constructive relationships with trade union partners and industry partners to support the same levels of protection across the entire formaldehyde value chain.
+Building on the learnings to date from its Voluntary Agreement, Formacare has gained major experience and established constructive relationships with trade union partners and industry partners.